Your Personal Stag Do Expert

 When you submit an enquiry, we create your own personal stag do area.
 You can view and edit your event, invite guests, see who paid what and when, get maps, directions and a whole host of other things to make your life simple!

-Krakow in a Nutshell
+Your Krakow stag do in a Nutshell

-- Vodka bars, beer cellars and underground nightclubs that rock until dawn.
+Krakow, one of the cheapest stag do locations, boasting cheap booze, with vodka bars, beer cellars and underground nightclubs that rock until dawn.

 There’s no better hangover cure than hearty Polish food, made to fuel locals for biting winters.
 Fill up onpierogiesin Krakow’s Old Town: iconic little dumplings stuffed with potato and cheese (impossible not to stuff into your mouth by the fistful).
 Walk through trendyKazimierzfor sizzlingkielbasa sausages, or theJewish Quarterforpotato pancakes(lightly fried and served with sour cream).

 For something unique, Polish milk bars provide a taste of the nation’s communist past: serving state-subsidised omelettes andbigos(cabbage stew) for peanuts.
 More contemporary Polish food can be found in Krakow’s‘Zakaski Prekaski’(all-night snacks and shots bars), putting a modern twist on Soviet food like vodka and pickled herring.

 Krakow Local Costs